Steve J. Adams: Someone Like Me (2021)

-The duo's first feature documentary film, Someone Like Me, premiered at the 2021 Hot Docs Canadian International Documentary Festival, where it was named one of five winners of the Rogers Audience Award.
-It was later a finalist for Best British Columbia Film at the Vancouver Film Critics Circle Awards 2021, and a nominee for the DGC Allan King Award for Best Documentary Film at the 2021 Directors Guild of Canada awards.
+The film was later named a finalist for Best British Columbia Film at the Vancouver Film Critics Circle Awards 2021, and a nominee for the DGC Allan King Award for Best Documentary Film at the 2021 Directors Guild of Canada awards.
 As of 2023, Adams and Horlor are no longer in a romantic relationship but continue to work together professionally.